Sush1090/ThermoCycleGlides.jl/docs/src/examples.md

 -0.08885630488485266
 ```

-*Note:* Here also the efficiency is negative as there is enthalpy drop of the working fluid in the expander while there is an enthalpy gain in the evaporator.
+*Note:* Here, the efficiency is also negative as there is enthalpy drop of the working fluid in the expander while there is an enthalpy gain in the evaporator.

 To plot the ORC cycle: